↑

 4. Make notes

-No matter how well you prepare and how full you stuff your backpack, there will always be a point on your first trip where you think, “I could really use a [insert object you didn’t bring] right now.”
+No matter how well you prepare and how full you stuff your backpack, there’ll always be a point on your first trip where you think, “I could really use a [insert object you didn’t bring] right now.”

-I’ve made it really easy for you with this backpacking printable.
+I’ve made it really easy for you with my super awesome backpacking checklist.
 In addition to the basic gear checklist, it’s got space to keep notes about what you forgot.
-Head to my resource library, print it out and add it to your pack.
+Head to my resource library, print it out, and add it to your pack.

 What Should I Pack on My First Backpacking Trip?